MichaelRFox/fxToolTip.js/README.md

 * **defaults** - none
 * **returns** - null
 * **description** - similar to the [foxToolTip.remove()](#foxToolTip.remove) method, the .remove() method of a [foxToolTip object](#The-foxToolTip-object) removes all of the event listeners and the associated [foxToolTip object](#The-foxToolTip-object) object from the stack.
 If this is the only [foxToolTip object](#The-foxToolTip-object) on the stack, the .remove() method will remove all of the [foxToolTip object](#The-foxToolTip-object) css rules from the stylesheet and set the library back to its un-instantiated state.
 Generally, this method is not required, since foxToolTip.js automatically detects the removal of target elements, and performs corresponsing tooltip removal automatically.
-Limitation: foxToolTip.js uses mutationObservers to detect the removal of target elements from the DOM.
-Internet Explorer prior to verson 11 does not support mutationObservers.
-However, foxToolTip.js does keep track of all tooltips, and will prevent you from inadvertantly adding a duplicate tooltip that you thought had been automatically removed.

 ```javascript
 var myToolTip = foxToolTip.create("myElement", "Loreiem Ipsum");